An overview of some of the housing programs and initiatives delivered by BC Housing during the fiscal year.

 Women in need

-- The B.C. government provided approximately $37 million in 2017-18 to support over 860 spaces in transition and safe houses as well as second-stage housing through the Women’s Transition House and Supports Program and programs targeting women in need.
+- In 2020-21, over 1,200 spaces were provided in transition and safe houses as well as second-stage housing through the Women’s Transition House and Supports Program and programs targeting women in need.
 Provincial funding ensures 24/7 staffing at all transition houses.

 - BC Housing also provides priority placement and support services in social housing for women fleeing violence.